emanuxd11/StudySync-ESOF-feup/README.md

 - As a registered user I want to be able to rate the group session at the end so that I may know how helpful the group session was.
 [Medium]
 - As a registered user I want to be able to set my academic goals so that I can track my academic progress including grades and study hours.
 [Medium]
 - As a registered user I want to be able to chat/text other members so that I can ask them for information about a group session.
 [Low]
+- As a registered user, I want to be able to leave a 1-5 star rating on a study session after it's finished, so that I can let the organizers know how useful it was.
+[Low]

 ### **Group Session Organizer [Medium]**
 - As a group session organizer, I want to be able to edit my study sessions, defining key aspects such as study subject, university, meeting place, maximum number of people, goal exam, date and time, and break times, so I can update the details of the study sessions [Medium].

 ### **System admin (optional, do it towards the end if we have tiem)**
 - As a system admin, I want to be able to see the date, student numbers and the rating of the group session.
-- As a system admin I want to be able to see which students are using the FEUP StudySync.
+- As a system admin I want to be able to see which students are using the StudySync.
 - As a system admin I want to be able to remove or create groups adn add peopel if needed.